-If you have read our Frenchie Training guide, you will know how important it is to reward your French Bulldog.
+If you have read our Frenchie Training guide, you will know how important it is to reward your French Bulldog with some training treats.

 Even if you are not training them, it is always a nice gesture to give them a treat once in a while on top of their normal dog food (they are your babies after all).

 The Best French Bulldog Treats

 Today, I will be going over what, in my opinion, are the best treats for French Bulldogs.

 Pup-Peroni Dog Snacks

 These delicious treats are made from real beef that has been slowly cooked, giving them an amazing moist flavor.

 Having around 30-40 sticks in each 40-ounce bag, they will be sure to last a while.
 Especially if you cut them in half as I do for my French Bulldog puppy (they also have a handy indent in them so you can easily break them in two)Click Here To Buy From Amazon